cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-// REWORK THIS

-The `registerChannel` method allows for authentication data that implementations may verify before storing the provided counterparty identifier.
-The strongest authentication possible is to have a valid clientState and consensus state of our chain in the authentication along with a proof it was stored at the claimed counterparty identifier.
-A simpler but weaker authentication would simply be to check that the `registerChannel` message is sent by the same relayer that initialized the client.
-This would make the client parameters completely initialized by the relayer.
+The protocol recommended authentication is to check that the `registerChannel` message is sent by the same relayer that initialized the client such that the `msg.signer()==channelCreator[channelId]`.
+This would make the client and channel parameters completely initialized by the relayer.
 Thus, users must verify that the client is pointing to the correct chain and that the counterparty identifier is correct as well before using the <channel,channel> pair.

-    // custom-authentication
-    assert(verify(authentication))

 Thus, once two chains have set up clients, created channel and registered channels for each other with specific Identifiers, they can send IBC packets using the packet interface defined before and the packet handlers that the ICS-04 defines below.
 The packets will be addressed **directly** with the channels that have semantic link to the underlying light clients.
 Thus there are **no** more handshakes necessary.
 Instead the packet sender must be capable of providing the correct <channel,channel> pair.
 If the setup has been executed correctly, then the correctness and soundness properties of IBC holds.
 IBC packet flow is guaranteed to succeed.
 If a user sends a packet with the wrong destination channel, then as we will see it will be impossible for the intended destination to correctly verify the packet thus, the packet will simply time out.

 #### Packet Flow Function Handlers